PASS BY COMPENSATION

 - A student may not gain an exemption in a module through compensation.

-- A student who passes by compensation at an award stage remains eligible for an award performance level classification.
+- A student who passes by compensation at an award stage remains eligible for an award.

 - A student who does not present for all the required credits of a stage at an examination session will not be considered for compensation.